Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Fixing pnpm-lock.yaml Merge Conflicts

-Git halts the merge or rebase operation with standard conflict markers injected into pnpm-lock.yaml:
+Git halts the merge or rebase and injects standard conflict markers into pnpm-lock.yaml:

 <<<<<<< HEAD